tidyverse/tidyups/003-dplyr-radix-ordering.md

     stringi or explicitly specifying `.locale = "C"`.

--   Alternatively, to globally override the above default behavior, the global option, `tidyverse.locale_collation`, can be set to either `"C"` or a string locale identifier.
+-   Alternatively, to globally override the above default behavior, the global option, `dplyr.locale`, can be set to either `"C"` or a string locale identifier.
 Setting this to anything except `"C"` would require stringi.

 American English has been chosen as the default solely because we believe it is the most used locale among R users, so it is the least